 A threat level this intense means your business IT and computers require constant monitoring to remain protected and to head off dangers of your data being exploited.
-This threat environment firmly tips the favor towards the 24/7 remote threat monitoring and the access to experts that you have with Managed Services Providers.
+This threat environment firmly tips the favour towards the 24/7 remote threat monitoring and the access to experts that you have with Managed Services Providers.

 The proactive nature of Managed Services means problems are prevented often before you even notice them.

 A Managed Services team will be delegated the tasks of monitoring, maintenance, administration and strategy for your business.
 This is in many ways even better than having your own dedicated IT department on-site because it’s more value for money, with fewer overheads and includes enterprise-level protection and services.

 All those problems that require IT assistance, the daily fire-fighting and wrestling with IT issues, gets taken away by professionals, which leaves you free to simply get on with your business without wasting time.
 That’s something you don’t get with ad-hoc support that simply responds to call-outs when there is a disaster.

 IT Strategy Will Always Be Better